Medicine Lodge. Kansas – Making Peace With the Indians

 Medicine Lodge Cowboys

 The Merchants’ & Drovers’ Bank was the first bank in the city, established in October 1880 by H. M. Hickman.
-The business was transacted until January 10, 1882, when unfortunate outside business caused the bank’s closing.
+The business was transacted until January 10, 1882, when an unfortunate outside business caused the bank to close.
 Two days after the Merchants’ & Drovers’ closing, the Medicine Valley Bank was opened.
 A fine bank building was completed in March 1883 at a cost, all told, of $7,500.
 In the meantime, a private bank called Standiford, Youmans & Co., was organized in 1881.

 Henry Newton Brown